 Thoughtfully, Dr. Ferguson introduces readers to members of the Christian family, beginning with first-century Jerusalem and continuing to the present day.
 Each chapter covers one hundred years and opens with a thought-provoking quotation followed by a brief account of individuals and key events within the given period.
 Drawing from classic writings and featured primary sources, Dr. Ferguson employs the stories, words, and songs of professing believers from throughout history to lift our eyes off today’s horizon and help us marvel at all God has done—and continues to do—in the building of Christ’s covenant community.

 Gain a sense of your own place in God’s kingdom and benefit from Dr. Ferguson’s timely—and timeless—reminder that nothing can prevail against Christ’s Church.
-Request In the Year of Our Lord, this month’s featured resource, with a donation of any amount.
+Order a copy of In the Year of Our Lord today.

 Topics: Monthly Resources